Public satisfaction with the NHS has dropped to 20% (lowest ever), so it’s time to make our voices heard – not delay action with “consultations”

 And I have just seen pigs flying past the window.

-When will Whitehall and its politicians realise we don’t need them and all their impractical ‘inititives’ creating paperwork and confusion.
-What we need is Clinicians in charge, who will provide what WE need – not airy fairy “inovations”.
+Whitehall and its politicians must realise we don’t need them and all their impractical ‘initiatives’ creating paperwork and confusion.
+We need Clinicians in charge, who will provide what WE need from the NHS – not airy fairy “innovations”.

-Instead, the bureaucrats will make more cuts, to pay for the “new” initiatives; the Civil servants come up with. more crazy ideas to fill forms, meanwhile the PBP (poor blxxdy patient) i.e us, will suffer even more.
+Don’t let bureaucrats make more cuts, to pay for “new” initiatives; the Civil servants will come up with more crazy ideas to fill forms, meanwhile, the PBP (poor blxxdy patient) i.e us, will suffer even more.

 Unless we PBPs take matters into our own hands

-If so, mow is the time to demand these.
-With Whitehall in turmoil.
-But if patients know what is needed locally, could find it worthwhile to demand this – now.
+Now is the time to demand these.
+Patients know what is needed locally,.
 Anyone who already had set out a plan for NHS services could find that the Dept. Health will look favourably on funding and setting it up.
-Anything that will make them look good in the eyes of the voters.
-So if you know a service is needed locally, from a Falls Prevention Cliinic, Early Diagnosids Unit, etc. etc. get support from
+They know that action is needed, just don’t have any plans.
+So anything that will make them look good in the eyes of the voters could be a winner.
+So if you know a service is needed locally, from Falls Prevention Cliinic, Early Diagnosis Unit, etc. etc. and someone has delivered a report – put in a request, bring it out again and get support from

 - Your MP